taeyu7720/aws-bootcamp/chef-repo/README.md

 ## Exercise 2: My First Chef ##

 You've seen the presentation.
 So, you know about Roles, Cookbooks, Recipes, and what not.
 Let's create some ourselves.
-The ultimate goal would be that we create an instance (same ) and provision it using Chef
+The ultimate goal would be that we create an instance (same) and provision it using Chef.

+> I assume you already cloned this Git repository or [downloaded](https://github.com/paprins/aws-bootcamp/archive/master.zip) it as as ZIP file.
+If you haven't, do so now.

 ### Create a Role ###